Exploratory TalkGCSE students aged 15-16 in maroon sweatshirts engaging in exploratory talk at individual desks.

 What Is the Theory Behind Exploratory Talk?

-Exploratory talk is grounded in Vygotsky's social constructionist theory, which states that learning happens through social interaction before becoming internalized knowledge.
-The approach recognizes that students learn best when they actively construct meaning through dialogue with peers in their Zone of Proximal Development.
-This theoretical framework emphasizes that language is not just for communication but is a tool for thinking and learning.
+Exploratory talk is grounded in Vygotsky's social constructionist theory, which states that learning happens through social interact ion before becoming internalized knowledge.
+The approach recognises that students learn best when they actively construct meaning through dialogue with peers in their Zone of Proximal Development.
+This theoretical framework emphasises that language is not just for communication but is a tool for thinking and learning.

 Network diagram showing interconnected elements of exploratory talk from theory to classroom benefits